nightfallai/nightfall_dlp_action/README.md

 **Env Variables**
 These variables should be made available to the nightfall_dlp_action by adding them to the `env:` key in your workflow
 1) `NIGHTFALL_API_KEY`
-    - get a (FREE) Nightfall AI DLP Scan API Key by registering an account with the Nightfall API HERE
+    - get a (FREE) Nightfall AI DLP Scan API Key by registering an account with the [Nightfall API](https://nightfall.ai/api)
     - add this variable to your target repository's "Github Secrets" and passed in to your Github Workflow's `env`.

 2) `GITHUB_TOKEN`
-    - this is automatically injected by Github inside each Workflow (via the `secrets` context), you just need to set it to the env key
+    - this is automatically injected by Github inside each Workflow (via the `secrets` context), you just need to set it to the env key.
+This variable should always point to `secrets.GITHUB_TOKEN`
+    - this token is used to authenticate to Github to write Comments/Annotations to your Pull Requests and Pushes

 3) `EVENT_BEFORE` (*only required for Github Workflows running on a `push` event)
     - the value for this var lives on the `github` context object in a Workflow - EVENT_BEFORE should always point to